ibm-cloud-docs/cephaas/host_unmap.md

 ```
 {: screen}

-You can also use the alias `sds` as an alternative to `software-defined-storage` for the CLI actions.
+You can also use the alias `sds` as an alternative to `software-defined-storage` and `hstvd` an alternative to `host-vol-deleteall` for the CLI actions.
 {: tip}

 ## Unmap a volume for a host with the API